Don’t underestimate the power of prayer

 I remember reading that phrase almost four years ago and thinking, “Well, yah, of course prayer is important.”
 Then I remember quickly scanning the other five imperatives for the real “meat” of church revitalization.
 Now, don’t get me wrong.
-The other five are really good, too.
-But when I began this journey of replanting First Baptist Church of Alamogordo, New Mexico, I vastly underestimated the power prayer would play.
+The other five are really good too.
+But when I began the journey of replanting First Baptist Church of Alamogordo, New Mexico, in 2016, I vastly underestimated the powerful role prayer would play.

 In Colossians 1, Paul makes clear that Jesus Christ is the head of the church.
 As the head, He alone has the power to bring back to life a church that is on the brink of death.
 The good news is, of course, that He loves to bring things, which were once dead, back to life.